the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [6.0.0.1] 2024-07-23 =

+* Fix - Prevent fatal on WooCommerce Order transition when Event Tickets plugin is not present.
+[EVA-166]

 = [6.0.0] 2024-07-22 =

 * Feature - Included compatibility with Events Calendar Pro 7.0.0 for integrations with Zapier and Power Automate.